aws-samples/generative-ai-amazon-bedrock-langchain-agent-example/documentation/deployment-guide.md

 5. Two Lambda functions:
 	- Agent Handler: Contains the LangChain Conversational Agent logic that can intelligently employ a variety of tools based on user input.
 	- Data Loader: Loads example customer account data into _UserExistingAccountsTable_ and is invoked as a custom CloudFormation resource during stack creation.
-6. Two Lambda layers:
-	- Amazon Bedrock LangChain: Supplies LangChain's LLM library with an Amazon Bedrock hosted model as the underlying LLM.
-	- PyPDF: Serves as an open-source PDF library for creating and modifying PDF files.
+6. AWS Lambda layer built from [requirements.txt](../agent/lambda-layers/requirements.txt).
+Supplies LangChain's LLM library with an Amazon Bedrock hosted model as the underlying LLM.
+Also serves PyPDF as an open-source PDF library for creating and modifying PDF files.
 7. Amazon Kendra Index: Provides a searchable index of customer proprietary information, including documents, FAQs, knowledge bases, manuals, websites, and more.
 8. Two Kendra Data Sources:
 	- S3: Hosts an example customer [FAQ document](../agent/assets/Octank-Financial-FAQs.csv).